tarathep/apimtool/README.md

 az login
 ```

-## Initialze Environment Variables
+## Initialize Environment Variables

-Before to use you must set `Subscription ID` and `Location` to CLI connect to Azure resource.
+Before to use, you must set `Subscription ID` and `Location` to CLI connect to Azure resource.

 |Name|Value|
 |--|--|